 Oddly enough Hit Comics never produced an actual hit, a genuine breakout character until Kid Eternity showed up in #25.
 Mostly the series was the home of such never-wases like The Red Bee, Neon the Unknown and Hercules.
-Superheroes didn’t get much simpler than the Quality version of Hercules, he was just a guy named Joe (that was his actual given name) who was really, really strong who just went about looking for cool stuff to do.
-He had no supporting cast, no sidekick, no base of operations.
-Plus, he was one of those social justice oriented heroes, as you can see here as he takes the side of a bunch of disgruntled employees over a group of job creators.
+Superheroes didn’t get much simpler than the Quality version of Hercules, he was just a guy named Joe (that was his actual given name) who was born really, really strong who just went about looking for cool stuff to do.
+He had no supporting cast, no sidekick, no base of operations, no returning villains (that I know of).
+Plus, he was one of those social justice oriented heroes, the type who got involved in tainted milk scandals or when substandard materials caused buildings to collapse, as you can see here as he takes the side of a bunch of disgruntled employees over a group of job creators.
 Socialist bastard.

 — Steve Bennett